ThomasPak/cell-competition/README.md

 The `well_mixed` and `vertex` directories contain the code for the well-mixed and vertex models, respectively.

+The `sims` directory contains the scripts used to run simulation suites.

 ## Well-mixed model

 The file `well_mixed/well_mixed_death_clock.py` implements the class